Top 10 Traditional Foods to Enjoy in Hunza Gilgit-Baltistan

 6) Hoilo Garma

-Hoilo Garma is my absolute favourite Hunza Valley food item and one you’ll find hard not to like.
+Hoilo Garma is my favorite Hunza Valley food item and one you’ll find hard not to like.

-What really makes hoilo garma so special for me is the fact that it’s usually sprinkled with chopped apricot seeds, which give it a cheesy taste without even a speck of cheese being used.
+What makes Hoilo Garma so special for me is the fact that it’s usually sprinkled with chopped apricot seeds, which give it a cheesy taste without even a speck of cheese being used.

 7) Buttering Doudo